 Name Unit Range Step Default Description Scale measurement to In - 0: CT nom p.u.
 1: Object In p.u. - 0: CT nom p.u.
 The selection of the reference used in the device's per-unit system scaling.
 Either the set phase current CT primary or the protected object's nominal current.
-Phase CT primary A 125000 0.001 100 The rated primary current of the current transformer.
+(NOT APPLICBLE IN MACHINE PROTECTION!)
+Phase CT primary А 125000 0.001 100 The rated primary current of the current transformer.
 Phase CT secondary А 0.210 0.001 5 The rated secondary current of the current transformer.
 Nominal current A 125000 0.001 100 The nominal current of the protected object.
-This setting is only visible if the option "Object In p.u." has been selected in the "Scale measurement to In" setting.
+This setting is only visible if the option "Object In p.u." has been selected in the "Scale meas. to In" setting.
 IL1 Polarity - 0: - 1: Invert - 0: - The selection of the first current measurement channel's (IL1) polarity (direction).
 The default setting is for the positive current to flow from connector 1 to connector 2, with the secondary currents' starpoint pointing towards the line.
 IL2 Polarity - 0: - 1: Invert - 0: - The selection of the second current measurement channel's (IL2) polarity (direction).
 The default setting is for the positive current to flow from connector 3 to connector 4, with the secondary currents' starpoint pointing towards the line.
 IL3 Polarity - 0: - 1: Invert - 0: - The selection of the third current measurement channel's (IL3) polarity (direction).
 The default setting is for the positive current to flow from connector 5 to connector 6, with the secondary currents' starpoint pointing towards the line.
 CT scaling factor P/S - - - - A feedback value; the calculated scaling factor that is the ratio between the primary current and the secondary current.
-CT scaling factor NOM - - - - A feedback value; the calculated scaling factor that is the ratio between the set primary current and the set nominal current.
-This parameter is only visible if the option "Object In p.u." has been selected in the "Scale measurement to In" setting. lpu scaling primary - - - - A feedback value; the scaling factor for the primary current's per- unit value. lpu scaling secondary - - - - A feedback value; the scaling factor for the secondary current's per- unit value.
+CT scaling factor NOM - - - - A feedback value; the calculated scaling factor that is the ratio between the set primary current and the set nominal current. lpu scaling primary - - - - A feedback value; the scaling factor for the primary current's per- unit value. lpu scaling secondary - - - - A feedback value; the scaling factor for the secondary current's per- unit value.